Ratesh6/Aws_s3_Bucket/README.md

 Weather Data → S3 Ingestion Script
-**** Overview****

 This project fetches current weather data from the OpenWeatherMap API and stores it in an Amazon S3 bucket.
-The script is idempotent:

-If the S3 bucket exists → it reuses it.

-If not → it creates it automatically with encryption enabled and public access blocked.

-Each run generates a new timestamped JSON file uploaded to the S3 bucket.
+The script is idempotent – it creates the bucket if not present, or reuses it otherwise.
+Each run uploads a new timestamped JSON file.

- **Features**
+ Features

-Automated bucket creation with proper configuration:
+Automatic S3 bucket creation with:

-Block Public Access
+Blocked Public Access

-Default Encryption (SSE-S3)
+Default Server-Side Encryption (SSE-S3)

-Timestamped JSON uploads for each execution.
+Timestamped JSON uploads for each execution

-** Prerequisites**
+Retry mechanism for transient API/network errors

+No hardcoded secrets → uses environment variables

+🛠️ Prerequisites

-1. Install Dependencies
+Install dependencies:

 pip install boto3 requests python-dotenv

-2. AWS Setup

-Configure your AWS CLI:
+Configure AWS CLI:

 aws configure